kyma-project/kyma/docs/event-bus/03-04-knative-event-mesh.md

 ## Overview

 Knative eventing mesh leverages Knative Eventing components to build an eventing mesh that provides event routing and pub/sub capabilities.
 It abstracts the underlying messaging system and allows you to configure different persistence per Namespace.
-Kyma components wire the mesh dynamically for event routing enabling senders to inject Events into the mesh from multiple source points.
-Additionally, many subscribers can receive Events based on filters and their access permissions.
+Kyma components wire the mesh dynamically for event routing.
+This way senders can inject Events into the mesh from multiple source points and subscribers can receive Events based on filters and their access permissions.
 The [Knative Broker and Trigger](https://knative.dev/docs/eventing/broker-trigger/) CRDs allow the process of Event publishing and consumption to run smoother, thus significantly improving the overall performance.

  >**NOTE:** Knative eventing mesh is available in alpha version.
 Use it only used for testing purposes.